What’s an excess?

 If the damage to your vehicle is minor, and the cost of repairing it is less than your excess, lodging a claim is unnecessary.

 You can still have a claims adjustor make an assessment of the damage so you have an accurate idea of the bill you’re facing, but without any obligation to file a claim.

 A reward for not claiming

-One of the benefits of not making a claim when you’re cost of repairs is less than your excess, is that you get to keep your No Claim Bonus.
+One of the benefits of not making a claim when the cost of your repairs is less than your excess, is that you get to keep your No Claim Bonus.

-A No Claims Bonus is a discount you receive on your insurance premium for being claim free.
-Not every claim will alter your No Claims Bonus, but some can.
+A No Claim Bonus is a discount you could earn on your insurance premium for being claim free.
+Not every claim will alter your No Claim Bonus, but some can.
 It’s good to check your insurance policy before you go through with a claim.This article was contributed by NRMA Insurance, which is part of the Insurance Australia Group.
 The NRMA (National Roads and Motorists’ Association Limited) is a separate and independent company from NRMA Insurance.
 Read more articles on protecting things you love at The Hub.